OpportunityInsights/Atlas-Chat/README.md

 The website also has an error reporting feature that sends the contents of the chat, the contents of the console, and a message entered by the user describing the problem to a [FireStore](https://cloud.google.com/firestore?hl=en) database.

-Watch [this video](https://www.youtube.com/watch?v=9a4H78gThJw) to get an idea of how users can interact with the chat. 📹
+Watch [this video](https://www.youtube.com/watch?v=9a4H78gThJw) to understand how users can interact with the chat. 📹

 ## Installation